livecomsjournal/livecomsjournal.github.io/index.md

 originally an *Annual Reviews in Biophysics* article, but is now being updated regularly on GitHub.

-### Comparisons of Molecular Simulation Packages and Algorithms:
+### Comparisons of Molecular Simulation Packages:
 Simulation comparison papers describe attempts to perform the same calculation with a range of different simulation programs.
 Such comparison should be updated periodically with different versions of the same programs (or potentially additional programs).

 ### Tutorials
-Tutorials are articles that come accompanied by web pages with walkthroughs or instructional materials and downloadable files to work with; e.g. an explanatory article acommpanied by a website with training information and downloadable Jupyter notebooks teaching users how to perform a challenging modeling task may be an ideal tutorial.
+Tutorials are articles that come accompanied by web pages with walkthroughs or instructional materials and downloadable files to work with; e.g. an explanatory article accompanied by a website with training information and downloadable Jupyter notebooks teaching users how to perform a challenging modeling task may be an ideal tutorial.
 Tutorials take users through specific tasks or sequences of tasks to help them learn how to do these tasks on their own for other applications or purposes.